thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                  master
 ```

-Like previously mentioned, this was your development workflow for the first quarter of the course.
-However, throughout the second quarter, you started adopting a Feature Branch Workflow to your development process.
+As previously mentioned, this was your development workflow for the first quarter of the course.
+However, throughout the second quarter, you began to adopt a Feature Branch Workflow for your development process.
 The core idea behind the **Feature Branch Workflow** is that all feature development takes place in a dedicated branch instead of the `master` branch.

-The Feature Branch Workflow still uses a central repository, and the `origin/master` branch still represents the official project history.
-But, instead of committing directly on your local `master` branch, you create a new branch every time you start work on a new feature.
+The Feature Branch Workflow still uses a central repository and the `origin/master` branch still represents the official project history.
+But, instead of committing directly on your local `master` branch, you create a new branch each time you start work on a new feature.
 Descriptive feature branch names, like `animate_menu_61`, help to give a clear, highly-focused purpose to each branch.

 Each feature branch is created from the local `master` branch when it's synchronized with the central `origin/master` branch.